 - Milk has a high water content which aids in restoring fluids.

 - Horizon milk products do not contain artificial sweeteners, artificial colors, or artificial flavors like many sports drinks.
+(A favorite after workout snack is Horizon Aseptic 12-pack Milk Boxes in Organic Lowfat Chocolate with 8 grams of protein per box.)

 The Best Snacks Need No Refrigeration

 Horizon single serve chocolate milk products are great for pre and post sports snacking because they do not need refrigeration.
 This is possible due to special packaging and ultra-high temperature pasteurization that keeps the single serve products fresh and safe.
 Their portability makes them perfect for lunchboxes and sports bags, they’re a great alternative to sugary sodas and sports drinks.
-Learn more at Horizon.

 - Chilling tip: It’s perfectly safe to drink Horizon single-serves when they are room temperature, but most kids are used to drinking ice cold milk.
-I put the singles serves in freezer for about 8 hours before packing snacks.
+I put the singles serves in the freezer for about 8 hours before packing snacks.
 The milk thaws during the day keeping the whole snack cool and the milk is the perfect temperature for drinking after practice.
 (Don’t be alarmed if the box puffs up a bit while freezing, it’s just the liquid expanding.)

 Fun Labels for the Best Snacks